Hypergraph limits: a regularity approach: Limits of 3-uniform hypergraphs

 For each hypergraph $H$, one can easily extend the weak regularity lemma, Lemma~\ref{lem:2-weak-reg}, to obtain a partition $\cQ$ of the vertex set of $H$ into at most $2^{3/\e^2}$ parts so that $\norm{W^H - W^H_\cQ}_\square \leq \e$ (regard $W^H$ as a 3-variable function for now, and $W^H_\cQ$ is derived from $W$ by averaging over each cells induced by $\cQ$).
 Theorem~\ref{thm:LS-analytic} also extends with virtually no change in the proof.
 That is, allowing permutations of vertices, some subsequence of $H_n$ converges with respect to the vertex-cut norm \eqref{eq:3-vertex-cut} to a 3-variable symmetric function $\wt W \colon [0,1]^3 \to [0,1]$.

 Unfortunately, the vertex-cut norm \eqref{eq:3-vertex-cut} is not strong enough to guarantee a counting lemma.
 We want to say that if $H_1$ and $H_2$ are close with respect to some cut norm, then $t(F, H_1)$ and $t(F, H_2)$ are close.
 If we carry through the proof of Lemma~\ref{lem:2-count}, we find that $|t(F,H_1) - t(F,H_2)| \leq e(F)\snorm{W^{H_1} - W^{H_2}}_\square$ holds when $F$ is a \emph{linear hypergraph}, i.e., where every two edges of $F$ intersect in at most one vertex.
 However, when $F$ is not linear, say $F = K_4^{(3)}$, then this claim is completely false, as $t(F,H_1)$ and $t(F,H_2)$ can be separated even when $\snorm{W^{H_1} - W^{H_2}}_\square$ is small.
 A counterexample for $3$-uniform hypergraphs can be built by taking triangles of the random graph $\GG(n,p)$, and then keeping each triangle as a $3$-uniform edge with some probability $q$.
-The parameters $(p,q) = (1/2,1)$ and $(1,1/8)$ give $3$-uniform hypergraphs which are close with respect to vertex-cut norm, but have very different $K_4^{(3)}$ densities.
+With parameters $(p,q) = (1/2,1)$ and $(1,1/8)$, we obtain $3$-uniform hypergraphs that are close with respect to the vertex-cut norm, and yet they have very different $K_4^{(3)}$ densities.

 Now let us scrap the vertex-cut norm \eqref{eq:3-vertex-cut}.
 The proof of the counting lemma, Lemma~\ref{lem:2-count}, extends with respect to the following modified cut norm (again we use a 3-variable $W$ for now):